ecarlini/personal-website/content/news/HPDC24/index.md

 ---
-title: Contributing to the organizing of HPDC24!
+title: Local Arrangements Chair of HPDC24!
 subtitle: The conference takes place in Pisa Italy, June 3-7, 2024.

 # Summary for listings and search engines